 What: Kensington is a unique neighbourhood on the outskirts of Calgary’s downtown core that offers a unique setting for many potential adventures.
 Home to some of the city’s very best restaurants, coffee shops, boutiques, and more, over 250 local businesses adorn the streets and are just waiting to be discovered.
-From dinner and a movie at the Plaza Theatre, to a staycation at a boutique hotel, to a board game date, you’re options are unlimited when it comes to fun romantic date ideas in Kensington.
+From dinner and a movie at the Plaza Theatre, to a staycation at a boutique hotel, to a board game date, your options are unlimited when it comes to fun romantic date ideas in Kensington.

 What: Grab your binoculars and set out for an afternoon in the wild!
 Home to more than 270 species of bird The Inglewood Bird Sanctuary also houses everything from unique mammals, amphibians, and fish.
 If you’re both wildlife lovers, then this will surely be an adventure you will both cherish, as it’s a unique experience that will switch it up from your traditional dinner and drinks routine.
 Don’t forget to say hello to the Hairy Woodpecker!

-What: Pack some hot chocolate and a lunch and head out on a mini road trip to this quaint little town.
+What: Pack some hot chocolate and lunch and head out on a mini road trip to this quaint little town.
 Enjoy wandering hand-in-hand as you explore all the rustic little shops, cafes, and local restaurants.
-If you’re a couple who likes the thrill of a good adventure, there are a bunch of opportunities to explore the many trails surrounding the town – whether it be in a pair of snowshoes, hiking boots, or on mountain bikes.
+If you’re a couple who likes the thrill of a good adventure, there are a bunch of opportunities to explore the many trails surrounding the town – whether it be in snowshoes, hiking boots, or on mountain bikes.